 Factors Affecting Decision-Making

-Some of the factors and personal characteristics that have on impact on the decision makers are described below.
+Some of the factors and personal characteristics that have an impact on the decision-makers are described below.
 Some factors are more important at higher levels of management and others are more important at lower levels.

 Programmed versus Non-programmed Decisions

-Prejudice and bias is introduced in our decisions by our perceptual processes and may cause us to make ineffective decisions.
-First, perception is highly selective, which means that we only accept what we want to accept and hence only such type of information filters down to our senses.
+Prejudice and bias are introduced in our decisions by our perceptual processes and may cause us to make ineffective decisions.
+First, perception is highly selective, which means that we only accept what we want to accept, and hence only such type of information filters down to our senses.

-For example, a preconceived idea that a given person or an organization is honest or deceptive, good or poor source of information, late or prompt on delivery, and so on, can have a considerable effect on the objective ability of the decision maker and the quality of the decision.
+For example, a preconceived idea that a given person or an organization is an honest or deceptive, good or poor source of information, late or prompt on delivery, and so on, can have a considerable effect on the objective ability of the decision-maker and the quality of the decision.